pushfoo/Fontknife/README.md

    Octo support

 The project began shifting focus and gaining inertia at roughly item 4.
-I've been using the project as an opportunity to applying new techniques and Python features I've learned about when appropriate.
+I've been using the project as an opportunity to apply new techniques and Python features I've learned about when appropriate.

 ## When will you add X?